 Delaware Paralegal Career and Salary Guide

-This paralegal career guide is your starting point for learning how to become a paralegal in Delaware.
-Generally speaking, there are no formal requirements for becoming a paralegal in Delaware; however, an associate degree or certificate in paralegal studies is often the entry-level requirement.
-On this page, you will find up-to-date information on how to become a paralegal in Delaware, certification options, salary and career outlook, and career resources to help you get started.
-Begin your career exploration using the easy-to-navigate directory below.
+Generally speaking, there are no formal requirements for becoming a paralegal in Delaware; however, an associate degree or certificate in paralegal studies is often an entry-level requirement.
+This page provides up-to-date information on becoming a paralegal in Delaware, including certification options, salary outlook, and career resources to help you get started.

 Table of Contents